XJTU-XGU/RSDA/README.md

 ## Reference code:
 Some parts of the code are built based on https://github.com/thuml/CDAN.
 ## Contact：
-If you have any problem, please contact xiangu@stu.xjtu.edu.cn.
+If you have any problem, please contact xianggu@stu.xjtu.edu.cn.